25 Travel Trailer Must-Haves to Get on the Road Now

 Although not a true RV essential, a small inverter is a good investment if you plan to do any dry camping (camping without power hookups).

 Many large inverters are a component of permanently installed off-grid systems with solar panels, but to get your RV on the road, let’s look at a small inverter that can run a fan or other electronic item with a low-power draw.
-This is a small investment that is perfect for RV life.
+This is a small investment that is ideal for RV living.

 500W Pure Sine Wave Power Inverter DC 12V to AC 110V